justinkuan/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 > Python 3 because it makes the most sense.
-> You have recommended it, it's been around long enough that it isn't too buggy, and jumping in it makese sense to use the latest.
+> You have recommended it, it's been around long enough that it isn't too buggy, and it is still being actively developed.

 ### Q2.
 Which Python Version Installed